 How much does Federer’s coach earn?

 Assuming Federer’s coach is at the top end of $2500 per week, that means his basic salary could be around $130,000 a year.
-However, as you can see from the chart above, Federer hasn’t had a great year in 2020 due to injury and arguably his favourite tournament, Wimbledon, hasn’t taken place.
+However, as you can see from the chart above, Federer hasn’t had a great year in 2020 due to injury and arguably his favorite tournament, Wimbledon, hasn’t taken place.
 This means his coach will not have received much from win bonuses.

 It probably makes more sense to look at Federer’s career earnings to date, which is $129 million.
 Although he changes his coach from time to time, between them they could well have pocketed around $12.9 million as winning bonuses alone throughout Federer’s career.